JamesByers/GA-SEA-DAT1/code/02_command_line_with_intermediate.md

-## Introduction to the Command Line
+## Introduction to the Command Line - with intermediate and advanced commands

 This document outlines basic usage of the command line.
 For Linux and Mac users, these commands should work in **Terminal**.
 For Windows users, these should work in **Git Bash**.